saraachour/stanford-cs104.github.io/src/routes/+page.svelte.md

   import Callout from '$lib/Callout.svelte';
 </script>

-# CS 45: Software Tools Every Programmer Should Know
+# CS 104: Introduction to Essential Software Systems and Tools

 <Callout cardinal>
 We're excited to announce that this class will continue as <strong>CS 104: